Furlong: Use

 The city of Chicago's street numbering system allots a measure of 800 address units to each mile, in keeping with the city's system of eight blocks per mile.
 This means that every block in a typical Chicago neighborhood (in either north–south or east–west direction but rarely both) is approximately one furlong in length.
-Salt Lake City's blocks are also each a square furlong in the downtown area.
+City blocks in the Hoddle Grid of Melbourne are also one furlong in length.
+Salt Lake City's blocks are each a square furlong in the downtown area.
 The blocks become less regular in shape farther from the center, but the numbering system (800 units to each mile) remains the same everywhere in Salt Lake County.
 Blocks in central Logan, Utah, and in large sections of Phoenix, Arizona, are similarly a square furlong in extent (eight to a mile, which explains the series of freeway exits: 19th Ave, 27th, 35th, 43rd, 51st, 59th ...).
-City blocks in the Hoddle Grid of Melbourne are also one furlong in length.

 Much of Ontario, Canada, was originally surveyed on a ten-furlong grid, with major roads being laid out along the grid lines.
 Now that distances are shown on road signs in kilometres, these major roads are almost exactly two kilometres apart.
 The exits on highways running through Toronto, for example, are generally at intervals of two kilometres.

 The Bangor City Forest in Bangor, Maine has its trail system marked in miles and furlongs.

 The furlong is also a base unit of the humorous FFF system of units.

 Definition of length

 The exact length of the furlong varies slightly among English-speaking countries.
 In Canada and the United Kingdom, which define the furlong in terms of the international yard of exactly 0.9144 metres, a furlong is 201.168 m.
 Australia does not formally define the furlong, but it does define the chain and link in terms of the international yard.